octarinesec/MAPL/README.md

 - Add patterns to the wildcard use (*,?) similar to fnmatch [https://www.gnu.org/software/libc/manual/html_node/Wildcard-Matching.html]?
 Or allow input of regex in rules?
 - Add more message attributes support in the conditions
 - Allow for definitions of service groups for reducing the number of rules (for example, use source.labels and destination.labels in the conditions?)

+# TO-DO:
+- handle & and ^ in strings
+- handle ;
+- handle EX
+- add license
+- add auto-test with full message to see if they follow the syntax